Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-attributes.md

 1. Return to the Azure Notebooks project you created in the previous unit and create a new Python 3.6 notebook named **Missing Persons.ipynb** or something similar.
 Then open the notebook.

 1. One of the many popular packages available in Azure Notebooks is [Scikit-learn](https://scikit-learn.org/stable/index.html), which is an open-source library used to build [machine-learning](https://en.wikipedia.org/wiki/Machine_learning) models.
-Scikit includes several built-in datasets, one of which is the Olivetti faces dataset.
+Scikit-learn includes several built-in datasets, one of which is the Olivetti faces dataset.

 	Paste the following statements into the empty cell at the top of the notebook to load the faces dataset: